snacsnoc/msmv/README.md

 python vmtool.py /tmp/qmp-socket stop    # Sends a shutdown signal to the VM python vmtool.py /tmp/qmp-socket status  # Queries the current status of the VM
 ```

+# TODO
+* Use build commands defined in recipe versus assuming `make`
+* Simplify Linux kernel downloading and optionally specify the download URL
+* Create `init` script framework to boot into desired application upon VM start
+* Use script argument to use ccache
+* Pass cross-compiler env vars (`CC`, etc) to build processes
+* Use architecture defined in recipe TOML versus host OS's arch

 # Contributing

 Please fork the repository, make your changes, and submit a pull request.